A local Torelli theorem for log symplectic manifolds: Higher order deformations

-Now observe that $\X$ itself may be built up by starting from the open set $\U = \Xo$, and inductively attaching tubular neighbourhoods $\V$ of all higher-codimension strata; this mirrors the cell attachments defining the dual CW complex $\dcX$.
+Now observe that $\X$ itself may be built up by starting from the open set $\U = \Xo$, and inductively attaching tubular neighbourhoods $\V$ of all higher-codimension strata; this mirrors the cell attachments defining the dual complex $\dcX$.
 In this way, we may construct the entire $G_\infty$ algebra $\Hpi{\X}$ as a homotopy limit over the simplices in the dual complex.
 At least in principle, this reduces the problem to describing $\Hpi{\Xo}$, and explaining what happens when we attach tubular neighbourhood using the fibre square above.
-We leave a complete description of this process for future work and focus here on the pieces relevant to our local Torelli theorem in the presence of sufficient nonresonance, starting with the open set $\Xo$.
+We focus here on the pieces relevant to our local Torelli theorem, starting with the open set $\Xo$.

-\subsubsection{Codimension zero: unobstructed log deformations}
+\subsection{Codimension zero: unobstructed log deformations}

 \begin{proposition} If $(\X,\pi)$ is any normal crossings log symplectic manifold, then the $L_\infty$ structure on $\Hpi{\X}[1]$ is equivalent to one for which the summand $\W_0\Hpi{\X} \cong \coH{\Xo} \subset \Hpi{\X}$ is a strict abelian $L_\infty$ subalgebra, and the linear restriction map $\Hpi{\X} \to \coH{\Xo}$ is a strict $L_\infty$ morphism. \end{proposition}